Oxygen Insider Exclusive!

 Who Was The 'Yorkshire Ripper,' The Brutal Serial Killer Who Terrorized The UK In The 1970s?

-The sprawling and often frustrating investigation into the killer’s years-long crime spree is at the heart of Netflix’s new four-part docuseries, “The Ripper.”
-Police believed this was in fact a new version of Jack the Ripper — one hoaxer even claimed to be the killer, referring to himself as “Jack” in at least one recording sent to investigators during the manhunt.
+While not as notorious as his predecessor, the killer known as the Yorkshire Ripper's brutal tactics targeting women left a similarly bleak mark on England in the 1970s and 80s.
+At the start of the investigation, police believed this was in fact a new version of Jack the Ripper — one hoaxer even claimed to be the killer, referring to himself as “Jack” in at least one recording sent to investigators during the manhunt.
 But the killer’s true name — Peter Sutcliffe — is now notorious in England.

-Who was Sutcliffe?
+Who was Yorkshire Ripper Peter Sutcliffe?

-His father, John Sutcliffe, explained in an archived interview included in the docuseries that as a child, his son was clingy toward his mother and preferred her company to the company of other boys, as they “were too big for him.”
+His father, John Sutcliffe, explained in an archived interview included in the docuseries The Ripper that as a child, his son was clingy toward his mother and preferred her company to the company of other boys, as they “were too big for him.”

 He said that his son was a loner who was both “kind” and “timid.”